* Believes that all other white men harbor unconscious racism in their hearts

-Chabon was a strong admirer of President Barack Obama, describing him as “a literate, cool-tempered, balanced, and subtle man” who “conducted himself with honor.”
+Chabon was a strong admirer of President Barack Obama, describing him as “a literate, cool-tempered, balanced, and subtle man” who “conducted himself with honor,” and with whom Chabon was “incredibly impressed.”
 Moreover, he recalls how Obama’s election in 2008 suddenly made him (Chabon) aware of his own unconscious racism as a white man:

 In stark contrast to his high regard for Obama, Chabon has only contempt for Obama’s successor in the White House, Republican President Donald Trump.
-In a June 2017 interview on an Israeli radio program, Chabon said the following about Trump: “Every morning I wake up and in the seconds before I turn my phone on to see what the latest news is, I have this boundless sense of optimism and hope that this is the day that he is going to have a massive stroke, and, you know, be carted out of the White House on a gurney.
+In a June 2017 interview on an Israeli radio program, Chabon said the following: “Every morning I wake up and in the seconds before I turn my phone on to see what the latest news is, I have this boundless sense of optimism and hope that this is the day that he [Trump] is going to have a massive stroke, and, you know, be carted out of the White House on a gurney.
 And every day so far, I have been disappointed in that hope.
-But, you know, hope springs eternal.
-He’s an old guy, he doesn’t eat well, he’s overweight.
-He has terrible nutrition.
-He doesn’t exercise and it is that not that hard to imagine.”
+But, you know, hope springs eternal.”

-Chabon believes that as a novelist, he can potentially play an important role in changing the status quo in Israel and the Palestinian Territories by raising public awareness about the conditions there: “Without Harriet Beecher Stowe’s novel Uncle Tom’s Cabin, there might not have been a Civil War fought to end slavery in the United States.
-It was a novel, more than anything else, more than preaching from the pulpits or the reports of travelers or whatever the equivalent of journalism would have been in that day, or first-person slave narratives.
+Chabon believes that as a novelist, he can potentially play an important role in changing the status quo in Israel and the Palestinian Territories by raising public awareness about the conditions there: “Without Harriet Beecher Stowe’s novel Uncle Tom’s Cabin, there might not have been a Civil War fought to end slavery in the United States….
 Fiction invites the reader into the world of a novel in a way that no other kind of writing does.”

 For additional information about Michael Chabon, click here.